Updated May 2024

 As mentioned, many disinfectants contain toxic ingredients.
 Even the most non-toxic ones still have drawbacks, and there seem to be #NoPerfectOptions.
 Since cleaning is so much less risky than disinfecting, a tip from me is to clean first, and minimize the areas that you need to disinfect.
 For example, I prepare food on glass cutting boards or plates that get sanitized in the dishwasher, instead of putting food directly on the counter.

 With any of these methods (besides water or steam), remember that after spraying or wiping it on, leave it for 10 minutes (I recommend leaving the room) to be fully effective, like any disinfectant.
-Avoid skin contact, use with as much ventilation as possibleh, and not when children are nearby.
+Avoid skin contact, use with as much ventilation as e, and not when children are nearby.

-#MyTopPicks for the Safest and least toxic disinfectants:
+#MyTopPicks for the safest and least toxic disinfectants:

 -Boiling water or steam.
 But boiling water isn’t always practical, and it’s recommended to boil 5 minutes rather than just pouring over once (though that will kill some germs).
 My steam mop (similar to the one in this experiment) has a hose attachment (which is plastic though), that can be used to steam surfaces, but again, not always practical.
 It works well for things like bathtubs.
 The mop is also great for sanitizing floors.